Tracial approximate divisibility and stable rank one: Strict comparison and Cuntz semigroup

 \begin{lem} Let $A$ be a finite simple \CA\, with strict comparison.
 Suppose that $A$ has property (D).
 Then the canonical map from $Cu(A)$ to $\LAff_+({\widetilde{ QT}}(A))$ is surjective. \end{lem}

 \begin{proof} The proof is contained in the second paragraph of the proof of Proposition 6.2.1 of \cite{Rl1}. \end{proof}

-The following is an analogue of Theorem 6.6 of \cite{ERS}. {{Recall (part (iv) of Proposition 6.4 of \cite{ERS}) that, in a simple \CA\,$A,$ every element of ${\rm Cu}(A)$ is purely non-compact except for the elements $[p],$ where $p$ is a finite projection.
-In particular, if $A$ has no infinite projection, then the set of purely non-compact elements of ${\rm Cu}(A)$ is precisely those elements which cannot be represented by a projection.}}
+The following is an analogue of Theorem 6.6 of \cite{ERS}.
+Recall (\cite[Proposition 6.4 (iv)]{ERS}) that, in a simple \CA\,$A,$ every element of ${\rm Cu}(A)$ is purely non-compact except for the elements $[p],$ where $p$ is {{a non-zero}} finite projection.
+In particular, if $A$ has no infinite projections, then the set of purely non-compact elements of ${\rm Cu}(A)$ is precisely those elements which cannot be represented by a projection.